How to choose paint colours: a complete guide for Toronto homeowners

 Frequently Asked Questions

 Not necessarily.
-While color flow matters, every room has different light and serves different functions.
-A color perfect for your living room might feel wrong in your bedroom.
-Each space deserves its own thoughtful color choice based on natural lighting, room size, and function.
+While colour flow matters, every room has different light and serves different functions.
+A colour perfect for your living room might feel wrong in your bedroom.
+Each space deserves its own thoughtful colour choice based on natural lighting, room size, and function.
 However, keeping finishes consistent across open-concept spaces creates visual cohesion.

 Purchase sample-size paint in your top 2-3 choices.
 Paint large swatches (at least 2 feet by 2 feet) on different walls in the room.
-Observe these swatches throughout the day—morning, afternoon, and evening—and in artificial light.
+Observe these swatches throughout the day (morning, afternoon, and evening) and in artificial light.
 Live with them for at least a few days before deciding.
-This simple step eliminates almost all regret about color choices.
+This simple step eliminates almost all regret about colour choices.

-Light, cool colors make rooms feel more spacious: soft whites, pale blues, light grays, pale greens, and pastel shades.
-These colors recede visually and reflect light, creating an airy, open feel.
-Avoid dark colors on all walls—instead, use one darker accent wall to add depth without closing in the space.
+Light, cool colours make rooms feel more spacious: soft whites, pale blues, light grays, pale greens, and pastel shades.
+These colours recede visually and reflect light, creating an airy, open feel.
+Avoid dark colours on all walls.
+Instead, use one darker accent wall to add depth without closing in the space.

 Extremely important.
-Not all whites are equal—a white with yellow undertones looks completely different from a white with blue undertones.
+Not all whites are equal.
+A white with yellow undertones looks completely different from a white with blue undertones.
 Undertones determine whether a neutral feels warm or cool.
-Match your paint undertones to your existing elements (flooring, cabinetry, trim) to ensure harmonious color relationships.
+Match your paint undertones to your existing elements (flooring, cabinetry, trim) to ensure harmonious colour relationships.
 Test samples to identify undertones in your specific lighting.

-For Toronto weather, choose durable colors that resist fading: soft gray or greige with white/cream trim (contemporary, clean), warm taupe with darker gray/charcoal doors (elegant, modern), deep gray with white trim (sophisticated farmhouse), or navy blue with white trim (classic, timeless).
-Avoid pure matte finishes—use satin or semi-gloss for better moisture resistance and UV protection.
+For Toronto weather, choose durable colours that resist fading: soft gray or greige with white/cream trim (contemporary, clean), warm taupe with darker gray/charcoal doors (elegant, modern), deep gray with white trim (sophisticated farmhouse), or navy blue with white trim (classic, timeless).
+Avoid pure matte finishes.
+Use satin or semi-gloss for better moisture resistance and UV protection.